Weightlifting is straightforward in theory (you just, erm… lift weights, right?).

 “If you haven’t increased the weight you’re lifting after a few weeks, or if you’ve noticed a significant drop in your motivation, it’s time to switch things up,” Thieme says.

-Of course, if you follow a professionally designed program, like you’ll find on Beachbody On Demand, knowing when to switch things up isn’t even a concern.
+Of course, if you follow a professionally designed program, like you’ll find on BODi, knowing when to switch things up isn’t even a concern.